 And of course, trust plays a big part in successful change as well.

 Great design is more than just a pretty face

 Coming in 2020, our third annual Connectivity Report focuses on visual design.
 But this year’s Summit attendees got a sneak peek.

 All too often, creative teams around the world get the request to “make this look pretty.”
 When the request should really be, “can you help me solve this problem?”

-“While it should be pretty, design should solve a problem,” says Nina Brakel-Schutt, Head of Brand and Creative at Widen.
+“While it should be pretty, design should solve a problem,” says Jake Athey, VP of Marketing and Customer Experience at Widen.

 Of the 293 participants surveyed for this year’s report, 98% believe that quality design builds stronger relationships with an audience.
 But why is that important?

 - Higher price points for products and services

 With strong visual design, you’re investing in your brand, you’re solving problems, and you’re building trust.